jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 (2) The Police may destroy the seized weapon if—
   (a) notice is given to the person from whom the weapon was seized and that person—
     (i) consents to its destruction; or
-    (ii) does not within 30 days consent to its destruction; or (b) the person to whom the notice would otherwise be given under paragraph (a) cannot be located after reasonable inquiries have been made; or
+    (ii) does not within 30 days object to its destruction; or (b) the person to whom the notice would otherwise be given under paragraph (a) cannot be located after reasonable inquiries have been made; or
   (c) in a case where a person objects to the destruction of the weapon within 30 working days of receiving a notice under paragraph (a) and any person applies within that period to a court to determine the status of the weapon, the court is satisfied that—
     (i) the possession of the weapon by the person from whom it was seized is unlawful under New Zealand law; or